Welcome to the TTU Classics Program!

-In Kiplinger's recent study, Best College Majors for a Lucrative Career 2019, Classics is ranked #16 overall, beating out many STEM and business oriented majors.
-It is also one of only two Humanities majors to make the top 25.
+In Kiplinger's recent study, Best College Majors for a Lucrative Career 2019, Classics is one of only two Humanities majors to make the top 25.
+Classics ranked #16 out of “102 popular college majors” overall, beating out many STEM and business oriented majors.

 TTU Classics Program News